tomkwok/svgasm/README.md

 sudo pacman -S svgcleaner potrace imagemagick
 ```

-## Benchmark with different cleaners
+## Benchmark with different SVG cleaners

 ***svgasm*** has been tested to work with the following cleaners: